Basement Waterproofing

 • A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level.

-• The water is then discharged away from the house to a small drywell with a bubble pot. and freeze guard.
+• The water is then discharged away from the house to a small drywell with a bubble pot and freeze guard.

 We have discovered the very best waterproofing products because our warranty holds us responsible.

-All work performed comes with a lifetime transferable warranty.
 All our work is fully licensed and insured.
 A list of area references is available upon request.

 For information pertaining to your specific situation, please call us to arrange for a FREE inspection and estimate with a Wet Basement Solutions Waterproofing representative.